channgo2203/channgo2203.github.io/about.md

 (Université de Grenoble), and my Ph.D from [Inria](http://www.inria.fr/en/) France under the supervision of [Dr. Jean-Pierre Talpin](http://www.irisa.fr/prive/talpin/).

-I am interested in design, implementation of system-level programming languages, compilers, and formal verification for building reliable, certified software and hardware systems.
+I am interested in building reliable and secure computer systems by developing formal frameworks which guarantee that software satisfies formally its specification, especially embedded safety-critical software such as automotive, avionic, and health-care applications.
+The construction of a formal framework involves the research and knowledge of principles of programming languages, compiler design and development, and formal methods including model checking, theorem proving, and static analysis for providing formal assurances that the specification is fulfilled.

 A common theme is constructing correct embedded systems (i.e., control software in safety-critical systems, embedded system hardware designs) by applying formal verification including static analysis, model checking and correctness proof on the source code implementation, or mathematical models of these systems producing by